denish-adhikari/lab2-information-gathering-webgoat-attacks/README.md

 ## Security Conclusion
 This lab demonstrates how attackers progress from information gathering to exploitation.
 Proper security controls such as input validation, secure configurations, and monitoring are essential to prevent these attacks.

+## Skills Demonstrated
+- Cybersecurity reconnaissance using DNS enumeration
+- Network scanning and service identification using Nmap
+- Web application penetration testing using WebGoat
+- Exploitation of OWASP Top 10 vulnerabilities (XSS, SQL Injection, CSRF)
+- Understanding of memory-based vulnerabilities (Buffer Overflow)

+## Real-World Relevance
+This lab demonstrates how attackers move from information gathering to exploitation.
+It highlights the importance of securing web applications, validating inputs, and protecting network services.

 ## Author
 Denish Adhikari
 Cybersecurity Student | Information Security & Penetration Testing Fundamentals